seanmarcia/codeforgood.io/projects.md

 highlights important historical and cultural sights that might otherwise go unseen by residents and visitors alike.

+#### Meta

+Code For Good is a non-profit, too :) The organizers will be leading a very informal team to work on the Code For Good website and brainstorm ideas for future events.
+We strongly encourage attendees to consider our partner non-profits' projects first, but feel free to drop by and give us any feedback or ideas during the event.

 #### More to come!

 We're finalizing project ideas with organizations like Free Geek, the World